jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (b) any condition or requirement imposed by the chief executive in respect of any consent, approval, authority, permission, or certificate issued or granted under this Act (other than a requirement to pay a sum of money).
 (2) Every person who commits an offence against subsection (1) is liable to the penalty set out in section 252(5).

-### 229 Obstructing fishery officers
+### 229 Obstructing fishery officers or high seas fishery inspectors
 (1) Every person commits an offence who—
   (a) resists or obstructs, or aids, abets, incites, or encourages any other person to resist or obstruct,—
-    (i) any fishery officer executing his or her powers or duties; or (ii) any person assisting a fishery officer in accordance with section 219; or (iii) any person acting under the directions of a fishery officer in accordance with section 196(3); or (b) uses threatening language or behaves in a threatening manner towards— (i) any fishery officer executing his or her powers or duties; or (ii) any person assisting a fishery officer in accordance with section 219; or (iii) any person acting under the directions of a fishery officer in accordance with section 196(3); or (c) fails to comply with any lawful requirement of any fishery officer; or (d) provides to any fishery officer any particulars that are false or misleading in any material respect; or (e) personates or falsely claims to be a fishery officer or a person lawfully assisting a fishery officer.
+    (i) any fishery officer or high seas fishery inspector executing his or her powers or duties; or (ii) any person assisting a fishery officer or high seas fishery inspector in accordance with section 219; or (iii) any person acting under the directions of— (A) a fishery officer in accordance with section 196(3); or (B) a high seas fishery inspector in accordance with section 113Q(2) and (3); or (b) uses threatening language or behaves in a threatening manner towards— (i) any fishery officer or high seas fishery inspector executing his or her powers or duties; or (ii) any person assisting a fishery officer or high seas fishery inspector in accordance with section 219; or (iii) any person acting under the directions of— (A) a fishery officer in accordance with section 196(3); or (B) a high seas fishery inspector in accordance with section 113Q(2) and (3); or (c) fails to comply with any lawful requirement of any fishery officer or high seas fishery inspector; or (d) provides to any fishery officer or high seas fishery inspector any particulars that are false or misleading in any material respect; or
+  (e) personates or falsely claims to be a fishery officer or high seas fishery inspector or a person lawfully assisting a fishery officer or high seas fishery inspector.
-(2) Every person who refuses to allow any fishery officer, any person assisting a fishery officer in accordance with section 219, or any person acting under the directions of a fishery officer in accordance with section 196(3), to exercise any of the powers conferred on that fishery officer or person by this Act shall be deemed to be obstructing that fishery officer or person.
+(2) Every person who refuses to allow—to exercise any of the powers conferred on that fishery officer, high seas fishery inspector, or person by this Act is deemed to be obstructing that fishery officer, high seas fishery inspector, or person.
+  (a) any fishery officer or high seas fishery inspector; or (b) any person assisting a fishery officer or high seas fishery inspector in accordance with section 219; or (c) any person acting under the directions of—
-(3) For the avoidance of doubt, this section applies whenever a fishery officer exercises powers under section 215, even if such powers are exercised extra-territorially.
+    (i) a fishery officer in accordance with section 196(3); or (ii) a high seas fishery inspector in accordance with section 113Q(2) and (3)— (3) For the avoidance of doubt, this section applies whenever a fishery officer exercises powers under section 215, even if such powers are exercised extra-territorially.
 (4) Every person who commits an offence against subsection (1) is liable to the penalty set out in section 252(3).